Traveling with a Disability

 Make a checklist of pertinent questions and avoid the siren song of discount rooms online -- do your homework and call before booking!

 Lay out your medicines and make a daily dosing list to stay on top of them -- especially if traveling through multiple time zones in one day.
 Do you use medication such as insulin that requires multiple accessories (needles, syringes, etc.)?
 The right kind of pouch, such as Medicool's Dia-Pak Deluxe Diabetic Travel Bag, has thoughtful features to help you organize up to two weeks' worth of supplies.
 Don't forget to pack items, such as the LifeScan Logbook Diabetic, that help you maintain a proper regimen despite the rigors of travel.

 Hit the Road, Jack

-The oil's been changed, wiper blades have been checked and the fossilized French fries have been vacuumed out -- the car's ready to roll; right?
+The oil's been changed, wiper blades have been checked and the fossilized French fries have been vacuumed out -- the car's ready to roll, right?
 Maybe, but a few economical items will make the most of every road trip.
 Stander's Automobility Solution, for instance, features a clever swivel seat that enables occupants to twist and pivot in/out of a car.
 The kit also includes a handle that mounts tool-free to a vehicle's door latch for additional stability during vehicle ingress/egress.

 Major U.S. airlines are very sensitive to passengers traveling with a Portable Oxygen Concentrator.
 However, there are a few guidelines they, and we, like to remind passengers of:

 If taking your oxygen concentrator on the road or overseas isn't a possibility, Vitality Medical has a rental program that supports your wanderlust.
-Several different brands are available and dedicated Oxygen Concentrator Specialists will provide support and oversee shipping logistics.
+Several different brands are available for rent and dedicated Oxygen Concentrator Specialists will provide support and oversee shipping logistics.

 All Roads Lead to...